 Traveling with Exotic Animals

-Book a flight in the low season.
-A crowded aircraft is a stressful environment for your pet.
-Non-peak season flights are the best – there are only a few passengers, there’s more cabin space, and it’s less fuss.
-Also, try to look for an airline that offers insurance for your pet.
-Changing planes with your pet may cause extra emotional tension for you and your pet.
+In covid times this maybe be easier said than done! but a crowded aircraft is nonetheless a stressful environment for your pet.
+Non-peak season flights are the best – there are only a few passengers, meaning more cabin space.
+Also, try to look for an airline that offers pet insurance.
+Keep in mind that changing planes with your pet may cause extra emotional tension for you both.
 Book a direct flight or non-stop flight so that your pet only needs to go through one security check.
-You can transport your pet in a cargo or in a cabin.
-In both cases, the price of the ticket depends on an airline.
-Whether you choose to fly your pet in the cargo or in the cabin, always make sure you travel on the same flight.
-If you’re traveling during the summer or winter months, choose a flight that will protect your pet from the extreme temperatures, especially if your pet is traveling below the cabin.
+You can transport your pet in cargo or a cabin.
+In both cases, the price of the ticket depends on the airline.

 Buy a Proper Carrier

-Choose a carrier that has plenty of space for your pet to turn around and stand up without hitting their head.
-Ensure the carrier is secure and your pet can’t escape.
-If your pet hasn’t traveled before, give them a few weeks to become familiar with the carrier.
-Put your pet’s favorite toy or bedding in the carrier for more comfort.
+Choosing the right kind of carrier is crucial for your pet’s comfort in transit.
+So, make sure there is enough space for your pet to turn around and to stand up without hitting its head.
+Also, ensure that once the carrier is locked, there is no chance your pet could escape.
+If your pet hasn’t traveled before, we recommend giving them a few weeks to become familiar with the carrier.
+A simple trick to calm them is to put their favorite toy or bedding in the carrier to add an extra layer of comfort.

 Prepare the Necessary Identification

-Remember to bring a copy of your pet’s vaccination records and a health certificate from the vet – most airlines require them.
-Prepare the necessary identification for your pet, such as an ID tag, microchip, and a photo of your pet.
-Attach a label containing your contact details at home and at your final destination to your pet’s collar and carrier in case you get separated from each other.
+Remember to bring a copy of your pet’s vaccination records and up-to-date health certificate from the vet – most airlines will require them.
+Prepare the necessary identification for your pet, such as an ID tag, microchip, and photo.
+Also, don’t forget to attach a label containing both your home and final destination contact details to your pet’s collar and carrier, just in case you get separated from each other.
 Some countries are pretty strict, especially Australia.

 Prepare Your Pet for the Flight